NuMaCheamaTudor/Task-Veridion/README.md

 ---

 This solution is designed to be robust, scalable, and explainable.
-It focuses not just on clustering, but on *why* the clusters form, and how to interpret them meaningfully.